RomayLala/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 This code prints a string in uppercase followed by a new line.
 This code prints the last digit of a number.
 This code adds two integers and returns the result.
+This code  computes a to the power of b and return the value.